cjonasw/jade-sass-coffee-grunt-project/README.md

 Start developing with Jade, Sass and Coffeescript using Grunt.

-Use 'grunt build' for builds.
+Use `grunt build` for builds.
 This gives you the separation of development tasks (`serve`) and build tasks.